sprintly/sprintly-ui/docs/misc.md

 # Misc Components

-## Assigner
+### Assigner
 WIP

-### Assigner(props)
-WIP
+Can use SelectorMenu for simple assigner with typeahead.

-## Estimator
+### Estimator

 The Estimator component renders an item score that, when clicked, opens a score-editing menu.
-If readOnly is passed true, the rendered score will not produce an editing menu on click.

-### Estimator(props)
+Score is editable via an edit menu that will open on score click unless props.readOnly is passed true.

 #### props.modelId (array of numbers)
 Representing product id and model id: [productId, modelId].
 Supports usage in multi-product environments where we may need to identify and act on single items but where items from different products can have the same item number.